Aivar Pohlak

 In 1990, Pohlak founded the FC Flora, Estonia's most successful football club, based in Tallinn.
 In 1997, he founded the FC Kuressaare, current top-division football club based in Kuressaare.
-In the same year, he also began to build the Lilleküla's sports stadium.
+In the same year, he also began to build the Lilleküla's football stadium.
 This is currently the Estonia's largest stadium, opened in 2001.
 He formally handed over FC Flora to his son Pelle Pohlak in 2016, stating that they practice family-club model.

 Pohlak received a national award for his work in January 2002.
 He also was a children's author in former times.

 Criticism and scandals

-Pohlak is highly criticized in Estonian media for corruption and unethical involvement with the football club FC Flora as the president of Estonian Football Association, especially with the deals the two made with Lilleküla Stadium.
+Pohlak is highly criticized in Estonian media for corruption and unethical involvement with the football club FC Flora as the president of Estonian Football Association, especially with the deals the two organizations made with Lilleküla Stadium.